djangofan/WebDriverTestingTemplate/README.md

        jarAssociation.bat file to setup the file association on your Windows system.</td>
   </tr>
   <tr>
-    <th>Core automation library</th>
+    <th>Core utility package</th>
-    <td>All projects inherit from a "core" project where you can store methods that <br/>
+    <td>All projects inherit from a "core" project that contains classes where you can store methods<br/>
-        all of your projects can share between them.</td>
+        that all of your projects can share between them.</td>
   </tr>
 </table>

 # Configuration And Setup